reza-nikzad/bigdata/README.md

 ## Research Questions:
 In Content-based techniques:
-- What genre, song, artist or album would a user prefer to be recommended based on used profile?
+- What genre, song, artist or album would a user prefer to be recommended based on user profile?
 - How to find an appropriate feature to be considered in recommendation?

 In collaborative techniques: